-Imagine a company that creates complex technical products (the same applies to sophisticated services).
-This product could be marketed and sold into several markets.
+Imagine the sales opportunities created by the company that creates complex technical products (the same applies to sophisticated services).
+The product could be marketed and sold into several markets.
 Each of these markets demands its specific product configuration.
 Because of the product’s complexity, these configurations need extensive effort.

 Next, imagine that this company has technical people who are well aware of the product’s complexity.
 These people are the product’s developers.
 Then there is a small but influential team of people who see their job as selling the product.
 So far, so good.